LUMII-Syslab/viziquer/README.md

 See https://viziquer.lumii.lv for the tool description.

+See the [ViziQuer wiki](https://github.com/LUMII-Syslab/viziquer/wiki) for information on getting started and using ViziQuer.

 ## Acknowledgements

 The ViziQuer tool has been developed at Institute of Mathematics and Computer Science, University of Latvia, https://lumii.lv,